-There are countless ways to define what makes a team healthy or unhealthy, but I’m going to share 5 factors that I have found to be some of the most vital.
+There are countless ways to define what makes a worship team healthy or unhealthy, but after working personally with hundreds of worship teams, I’m going to share 5 factors that I have found to be the most vital.

 1) Edification is a priority